 After receiving my Executive MLIS from San Jose State University, I became the director of the Canby Public Library, a small town library with a history of limited visibility, services and funding.
 In my four years in Canby, I transformed the library’s relationship to its community by comprehensively improving services, developing an active and effective advocacy network, and raising over $562,000 in competitive grant funds to support and improve library services, facilities and programs.

 In late 2013, I left Canby for the opportunity to work with a variety of library clients, blending my expertise in marketing, advocacy, fundraising and organizational development into a new chapter of my life in libraries.
-Thus far, I've worked with over 25 clients in six states (visit Projects for more details).
+Thus far, I've worked with over 35 clients in seven states (visit Projects for more details).

 Recent professional development efforts include the first-ever Research Institute for Public Libraries and facilities planning training with noted California library consultant Kathryn Page, whose methodology has informed the development of over 150 library projects in the U.S.

-For more specifics about my professional background, published work, etc., visit my LinkedIn profile.
+For more specifics about my professional background, visit my LinkedIn profile.